Quitting Zoloft: Dependence and Withdrawal

 If you’re taking Zoloft, and especially if you’ve been mixing it with other substances such as alcohol, you may be suffering from a substance use disorder.
 A substance use disorder requires special care that goes beyond clinicians tapering you off your prescription.
 If you feel you may have a SUD, a detox program can help.

-By focusing on your whole body wellness, our team at Zinnia Healing will help ensure your lasting recovery as you seek to create a more fulfilling and enjoyable life.
+By focusing on your whole body wellness, our team at Zinnia Health will help ensure your lasting recovery as you seek to create a more fulfilling and enjoyable life.